How to Disable UEFI Secure Boot in Windows 10

 Next, press F10 to save the changes and exit the UEFI settings.

 That's for how to disable secure boot in Windows 10.
-Note that if you are Arm based Windows RT PCs and devices users, you can't disable secure boot because these devices have a locked boot loader.
+Note that if you're on an Arm-based Windows RT PC, you can't disable secure boot because these devices have a locked boot loader.